akstrap/portfolio-website/README.md

 ## Welcome!

 This is the codebase for my very own person website!
-Made this in a jiffy realizing I actually skiped this typical step in a software engineer's journey.
+Made this in a jiffy realizing I actually skipped this typical step in a software engineer's journey.
 Hope you enjoy and feel free to connect with me via the website to provde feedback.
 Ciao 😼!

 Visit the website: www.akshitthavanati.com